 Dates & Funding

-Each internship will start on or around June 1 and end on or around August 1.
+Each internship will be full-time.
+Interns will start on or around June 1 and end on or around August 1.
 Baucus Climate Scholars will be given a $5,000 stipend to cover living and travel expenses during their internship.
-The Baucus Climate Scholar will be solely responsible for any expenses incurred during the internship period over and above this amount.
+The students in DC will have the option to participate in group housing (shared rooms) at a very discounted rate.
+The Baucus Climate Scholar will be solely responsible for any expenses incurred during the internship period over and above the stipend amount.

 Qualifications